 📌 Final Thoughts: Pull Closer, Not Away

-Stay anchored in the Word.
-Be sensitive to the Spirit.
-Filter every decision through this truth:
+Stay anchored in Scripture.
+Stay sensitive to the Spirit.
+Stay surrendered in every decision.

 This design is spectacular!
 You obviously know how to keep a reader amused.